 Joining the Sigma Xi team in Research Triangle Park, NC, represents a homecoming for him and his family, including his wife, two daughters and two Pugs.
 Prior to completing his PhD in cell and molecular biology at the University of Texas at Austin, he earned a MS in molecular biology/biotechnology from East Carolina University and a BS in zoology from North Carolina State University.

 Interim Executive Editor

 Corey S. Powell

-Corey S. Powell is the acting Editor-in-Chief of
+Corey S. Powell is a contributing editor of

 God in the Equation